 Amazon Photos offers a lot of features similar to iCloud and Google Photos.
 Features like facial recognition, organizing photos by location, and even auto-creating memories from your pictures.
 And if you’re solely looking for a backup for all of your photos, then you can’t beat the free unlimited storage Amazon Photos offers to Prime members.

 Amazon Photos might not work for you is you have a lot of videos you want to back up or if you’re not already a Prime member.
 There’s also the inherent benefit of iCloud being part of iOS; it’s not an additional app that you have to worry about, like with Amazon Photos.

 So what’s the best photo storage app, all things considered?

 Taking everything into consideration, the best photo storage option is iCloud.
 Because all of its features are native to your iPhone, iCloud is the most convenient option and will be the easiest to use in the long run.
 Especially if you’re trying to keep multiple devices like a phone, computer, and tablet in sync.

 What’s the best free photo storage app?

-If you’re looking purely for the best free option, you can’t go wrong with Google’s unlimited photo storage.
-While it does slightly compress your pictures and videos, it doesn’t compress them all that much.
+If you’re looking purely for the best free option with the most space granted for free, you can’t go wrong with Google’s 15 GB of storage.
+It can also compress photos to save some space.
 In fact, the loss of quality is so minimal that you’ll probably have to look at photos side-by-side to even notice any degradation.